mathieuprog/solid-compose/README.md

 # Solid Compose

-`solid-compose` provides a set of reactive state for commonly used features for web apps.
+`solid-compose` provides a set of reactive state for commonly used features in web apps.

 Currently, it includes
 * [internationalization (i18n)](#internationalization-i18n)